psalm/shepherd/database/pr_reviews/README.md

-Data from GitHub PR comments lives here, in JSON form, named by PR url
+Data from GitHub PR reviews lives here, in JSON form, named by PR url